School Vision and Philosophy

 McDonald International Immersion Model

 Balanced Literacy: A successful literacy program has several components; these components in varying combinations result in reading, writing, and thinking skills.
-For more details, please go to the Teacher's College Website.
+For more details, please go to the Center for Collaborative Classroom Website.
 At McDonald International, we teach the following:

 Reading Workshop – The Reading Workshop consists of mini-lessons on reading strategies, time for practice of those strategies in the form of partner reading and independent reading, and conferencing with the teacher who can offer immediate feedback.
 In the mini-lessons, there are three approaches:

-Strategy Groups are where we teach a reading strategy to a group who is reading at different levels and abilities.
+• Strategy Groups (Scottie Time) are where we teach a reading strategy to a group who is reading at different levels and abilities.
 They apply the strategy (e.g. prediction) to different books gauged to their level.

 Writing Workshop – The writing workshop consists of mini-lessons on writing strategies, independent writing time, and 1:1 conferencing to offer feedback and guidance.
 Similar to the Reading Workshop, We teach a mini lesson to the whole class.
 As they write, we move through the room and conference a few minutes with each child.
 These conferences are very simple and take a few minutes.
 The goal is to guide them to improve their writing based on what they are ready for in terms of ability.